 In comparing the Gospels to documents about other heroes, the Gospels stand head and shoulders above the others and I’ve outlined why here and on my channel.
 There is no special pleading when we choose to believe the Gospels and reject other fantastical stories.
 It is not the miraculous elements that lead us to reject the historicity of the story of Apollonius of Tyana, but the quality of the source recording those stories.
 In the case of Apollonius, his miracles were first reported 100 years after his death by his biographer Philostratus.
 Many of Apollonius’ miracles were reportedly performed in Spain, Turkey, India, and Egypt, far away from where Philostratus was writing in the Roman Empire.
 One of Derek’s favorite examples is Romulus’ apotheosis.
-It’s documented by Tacitus who wrote 800 years after the alleged event.
+It’s documented hundreds of years after the alleged event.
 This is a hard fail.

 No double standards